Comic books, the movies that they spawned, and graphic novels are a massive part of the American cultural scene these days.

 We’ve seen serious books written about comics and the history of comics, including The Ten-Cent Plague: The Great Comic Book Scare and How it Changed America and The Amazing Adventures of Kavalier and Clay.
 Heck, you can even take university classes on comic books–check out the courses offered by the Department of Comic Studies at University of Oregon as an example.

 At the cinema, it’s sometimes difficult to see a movie that’s not based on a comic book character.
-That’s not necessarily a great thing (witness: the newly released Suicide Squad), but it does underline the fact that there’s a lot of interest in the characters and stories from comic books.
+That’s not necessarily a great thing (witness: Suicide Squad), but it does underline the fact that there’s a lot of interest in the characters and stories from comic books (how did you like Wonder Woman this past summer and have you seen the new Thor: Ragnarok movie yet?).
+The same with TV–how many shows on Netflix come from comic books?

 And all this popularity isn’t without good reason.
 Sure, some of it is because with today’s CGI, it’s easier to make a more convincing superhero movie.
 But that’s not the whole story.
 Comic books and graphic novels are great ways to tell a story, and in particular, they are great ways to communicate visually.